marcoslebron/nuxt-blog/contents/en/blog/how-to-setup-vue-with-typescript.md

 * [Conclusion](#conclusion)

 ## <a href="#typescript-overview" name="typescript-overview">#</a> TypeScript Overview
-Typescript is a superset for JavaScript but What does this mean?, well it means that is like a piece of enhancement that you add to your projects and use it along with JavaScript you can read more about it [here](https://www.typescriptlang.org/docs/handbook/basic-types.html).
-You may be asking What benefits or advantages provide the use of typescript? here I list some of then:
+Typescript is a superset for JavaScript but What does this mean?, well it means that is like a piece of enhancement that you add to your project and use it along with JavaScript, you can read more about it [here](https://www.typescriptlang.org/docs/handbook/basic-types.html).

+You may be asking What benefits or advantages will provide the use of typescript? well may friend here I list some of then.

 - Types are one of the best forms of documentation you can have.
 - Code scalability.
-- A Community that is supported by Microsoft it selft.
+- A Community that is supported by Microsoft it self.
 - Type help to code quality in big teams
 - Better understanding of the code.
-- Easier to test and debugg, It’s better for the compiler to catch errors than to have things fail at runtime.
+- Easier to test and debug, It’s better for the compiler to catch errors than to have things fail at runtime.
 - Code completion and IntelliSense.
 Intellisense provides active hints as a code is added.

 ## <a href="#setting-up-vuejs-new" name="setting-up-vuejs-new">#</a> Setting up Vuejs with TypeScript in new project setup
-Lets begin by open our Terminal, write the following command (just in case you dont have vue CLI in your machine, you can skip it if you do):
+Lets begin by open our Terminal, write the following command (just in case you don’t have vue CLI in your machine, you can skip it if you do):

 ` npm install --global @vue/cli`